Wang-Ji20/Wang-Ji20.github.io/source/_posts/programming/js-async-tokio-async.md

 cc
 ```

-When the first `.await` is executed, the main task polls the bb task.
-Then when bb reaches the await inside bb, it yield the control back to tokio scheduler.
-That's why the third line only has `before 1000`.
+When the first .await is encountered, control returns to the Tokio scheduler, which polls the bb task.
+When bb reaches its own await, control is yielded back to the scheduler.
+This explains why the line before 1000 appears before any other output from the tasks.

-Tokio then looks which of the remaining two tasks is ready for execution(note that because main awaits bb, these two tasks must be ready at the same time).
-So the `async` in the third line is printed by task aa.
-When task aa reaches `.await`, it yields the control back to the scheduler, then scheduler execute cc until the first `await`.
-The remaining output are printed by the continuation of the three tasks.
+The scheduler then looks for other tasks that are ready to run.
+Since the main task is awaiting bb, both aa and cc are ready.
+The scheduler runs aa, printing "async", then cc prints "before 1".
+The remaining output comes from the continuation of these tasks.

-## JS async and Rust async
+## JS async vs Rust async

-JavaScript async-await is different from tokio's, for two properties:
+JavaScript’s async-await model differs from Tokio’s in two significant ways:

+### First await execution timing

+In JavaScript, an async function executes everything before the first await immediately upon being called, while in Rust, code before the first await is deferred until explicitly awaited.
+Consider this JavaScript example:

 ```javascript
 const main = async () => {